tdsoperational/smert/README.md

-A PoC ransomware i created while i was bored, buggy shit.
+A PoC ransomware i created while i was bored.
 Fully functional without external libs, keys and the IV are sent alongside a personal ID.
 Might expand functionality.